frobino/EclipseTrainingSlides/tracecompass/slides.md

 title: Scatter chart

 - The Scatther view displays the segment durations over time in a 2D plot chart
-	- Each dot reprensent the time it ended on the X-axis and its duration on the Y-axis
+	- Each dot represent the time it ended on the X-axis and its duration on the Y-axis
 	- Makes it possible to spot **outliners**

 <center><img src="images/timingviews_scatter.png"/></center>